EroiiKZz/fashion-wfmarket/README.md

 ### Step 6: Select Your Theme on Warframe Market

 1. Go to [warframe.market](https://warframe.market)
-2. Click on your profile → Settings
-3. Choose "Dark" or "Light" theme (depending on which class you used in Step 4)
+2. Navigate to the footer and choose "Dark" or "Light" theme (depending on which class you used in Step 4)
-4. Your custom theme will be applied!
+3. Your custom theme will be applied!

 ## Advanced: Using Custom Theme Classes